 Opening Hours | Monday – Friday 9:00am – 10:00pm.
 Saturday – Sunday 10:00am – 10:00pm

 Website | http://www.ministerstwokawy.pl/

 Crooked Nose & Coffee Stories is not a place for the espresso-blend coffee drinkers.
 It’s for the dedicated, hardcore coffee aficionados who must pin this coffee shop and micro-roastery on Google Maps.
 What you’ll find at Crooked Nose is a list of slow coffee methods and an eager, passionate owner, Emanuelis.
+This spot remains one of our all-time favourites and ranks high on our personal list of best coffee shops in Europe.
 You’ll find familiar coffee methods such as Aeropress and Chemex alongside lesser-known Siphon and Nerodrip.
 When you visit this coffee shop, don’t rush.
 Let Emanuelis show you his own invention, Bro.
 Without having seen it in action ourselves, we understand it to be a blend between a V60 using a cheesecloth-material filter.
 Discovering Crooked Nose and meeting Emanuelis remains a highlight from our 2018 Europe campervan trip, so if you visit Vilnius, do yourself a favour and head to this spot.

 It was the name, Kokomo Coffee Roasters, that we heard several times when we visited Tallinn in 2018.
 What started as small pop-ups has grown into a full-blown retail store, cafe and public roastery.
 The company aims to develop the coffee culture throughout Estonia, which is no small feat!
 Offering a mix of blends and single-origin coffees, Kokomo’s quality roasts are held in high regard and used in cafes across the capital city.
 You can find the micro-roastery and shop in the same building as fine dining restaurant Sfäär Resto.